The President’s Militia

 Trump fired Esper in November of that year.
 He has since referred to President Trump’s national security instincts as “illegal and dangerous,” and “inclined [toward fascism],” joining an ever-growing chorus of former national security officials who have expressed dire concern over Trump’s use of the military as a tool of personal power rather than one of constitutional obligation.

-Several states—including California, Illinois, and Oregon—wanted no part of Trump’s Title 32 experiment and pursued court injunctions on Tenth Amendment grounds.
-Among other rights, this Amendment reserves general policing authority to the states, giving them primary domain over public safety, health, and order.
+Several states—including California, Illinois, and Oregon—wanted no part of Trump’s Title 32 experiment and pursued court injunctions onTenth Amendment grounds.
+Among other rights, this Amendment reserves general policing authority to the states, giving them primary domain over public health and safety.
 For more than two centuries, courts have repeatedly affirmed this division, one that is constitutionally rooted in state sovereignty.
 Still, it is not absurd to think that the federal government should wish to intervene in truly extraordinary circumstances.
 To determine how extraordinary those circumstances must be, presidents of yesteryear have sought to faithfully interpret the framers of the Constitution, reinforcing time-honored norms of restraint.

 The D.C.
 Prototype

-The Honest Context
+The Fair Context

 Morally speaking, there was a genuine case to be made for military intervention (in cities that welcomed it) to help quell riots that amounted to as much as $2 billion in insured property damages and dozens of deaths.
 Many Democratic leaders at the time were taking the appropriate steps to try to restore order, but many of their public-facing spokespeople seemed woefully inept at relaying this commitment to the public.
 Their messaging often appeared ambivalent or timid in condemning the chaos.
 Moderates recoiled from rhetoric that imparted a noble cause on those who flipped cars and burned businesses.
 Too few Democrats could effectively condemn fashionable “ACAB” sentiments that were sweeping through their ranks and voter base.
 Systemic racism became a popular scapegoat for many of the ills in American society, and the right furrowed its brow.
-It was rational to be partly embittered by this apathetic leadership.
+It was rational to be frustrated by this apathetic leadership.

 Kyle Rittenhouse was arrogant, naïve, and reckless when he traveled to Kenosha, Wisconsin, hoping to intimidate rioters and ultimately killing two men who attacked him.
 Yet when many prominent voices on the left reduced his legally credible self-defense claim to nothing other than racist vigilantism, he predictably sought refuge among those eager to defend him.
 He found this warm embrace in the arms of right-wing Christofascists, grifters, and white nationalists, and soon built a lucrative new persona as a sort of mascot for their beliefs.
 In addition to supporting the ugly-but-valid merits of his legal defense, his new tribe subscribes to a constellation of much more sinister theocratic beliefs.
-These beliefs are incompatible with American Liberalism, and seem to be making a comeback.
+These beliefs are incompatible with American Liberalism, and seem to be making a comeback in Trump-adjacent circles.

 In many ways, Rittenhouse’s story is the story of the millions of voters who took up ranks for Trump in 2024.
 When the stewards of liberal democracy appear too ideologically captured to defend basic notions of order, right-wing demagogues most certainly will, bringing the rest of their ghoulish authoritarian ideas with them.
-We don’t get to pick and choose this political baggage, and America has a tendency to overcorrect for its weaknesses.
+We don’t get to pick and choose this political baggage, and America has a tendency to over-correct for its weaknesses.

 Now, more than five years later, National Guard troops patrol D.C. again—but not in response to riots or a pandemic.
 Their official assignment is to deter crime and support federal and local law enforcement in a city whose violent crime rate has been trending downward for years.
 Their unofficial task is patently political, patently Trumpian.
 It’s a humiliation ritual designed to show force and political domination over Mayor Bowser, the same mayor who opposed him half a decade ago.